williamekwhite/myretail_restful_service/README.md

 ## The Case Study

 I have chosen to go with Case Study #1 _myRetail RESTful service_.
 PHP has been selected as the coding language.
-Other frameworks and dependencies include: Slim, PHP Unit, Composer, and Docker.
+Other frameworks and dependencies include: Slim, PHP Unit, Composer, MongoDB, and Docker.
 Docker is used to allow for a predictable environment that is universally available and usable when testing and editing.

 The goal of the application is to house a RESTful service that can retrieve product and price details by ID.
 The two touch points of the application are as followed:
 * Responds to an HTTP GET request at /products/{id} and delivers product data as JSON (where {id} will be a number.